-aiso de counted as fun-time undergraduates.
-First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2005 cohort) b) Number of students in line a who applied for need-based financial aid c) Number of students in line b who were determined to have financial need d) Number of students in line c who were awarded any financial aid e) Number of students in line d who were awarded any need-based scholarship or grant aid f) Number of students in line d who were awarded any need-based self-help aid g) Number of students in line d who were awarded any non-need-based scholarship or grant aid h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) i) On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) % % % j) The average financial aid package of those in line d .
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ \$ \$ k) Average need-based scholarship or grant award of those in line e \$ \$ \$ 1) Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$ \$ \$ m) Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need- based loan \$ \$ \$
+Need Based Aid First-time, full-time freshmen Full-time Undergraduate (incl. freshmen) Less than full-time undergrad a.Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2006 Cohort).
+1126 5460 1398 b.Number of students in line a who applied for need-based financial aid.
+864 3833 802 c.Number of students in line b who were determined to have financial need.
+646 3154 736 d.Number of students in line c who were awarded any financial aid.
+623 3015 647 e.Number of students in line d who were awarded any need-based scholarship grant aid.
+533 2353 475 f.Number of students in line d who were awarded any need-based self-help aid.
+430 2316 489 g.Number of students in line d who were awarded any non-need-based scholarship or grant.
+225 715 38 h.
+Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans and private alternative loans).
+67 309 23 i.On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans,unsubsidized loans, and private alternative loans).
+62% 62 48 j.The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans and private alternative loans.)
+6974 7017 5046 k.Average need-based scholarship or grant award of those in line e . \$ 4495 4112 2387 l.Average need-based-self-help-award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f.
+3349 4138 4222 m.Average need-based loan (excluding PLUS loans , unsubsidized loans and private alternative loans) of those in line f who received a need-based loan. \$ 3282 4041 4201

-H2A.
-Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degreeseeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional-not external-non-need-based scholarship or grant aid.
-Numbers should reflect the cohort awarded the dollars reported in H1.
+(CDS H2A).
+Number of Enrolled Students Awarded Non-need-based Grants and Scholarships: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional-non-need-based scholarship or grant aid.
+Numbers should reflect the cohort receiving the dollars reported in CDS H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

-First-time Full-time Full-time Undergrad Less Than Full-time Freshmen (Incl.
-Fresh) Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ \$ \$ p) Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line \mathbf{p} \$ \$ \$
+Non-Need Based Awards First-time, full-time freshmen Full-time Undergraduate (incl. freshmen) Less than full-time undergrad n.Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those awarded athletic awards and tuition benefits) 168 570 45 o.Average dollar amount of institutional non- need-based scholarship or grant awarded to students in line (n) 3410 4854 5466 p.Number of students in line a who were awarded an institutional non-need-based athletic grant or scholarship 15 31 1 q.Average dollar amount of institutional non- need-based athletic grants and scholarships awarded to students in line (p) 9562 8616 1000